dominikwalk/importtime-output-wrapper/README.md

 ]
 ```
 ### output as waterfall diagram
 As an additional feature, the program can also display the output as a waterfall digram in the terminal.
-For the above example, calling ```$ python -m importtime_output_wrapper os --format waterfall``` results in the following (reduced) output:
+For the above example, calling ```$ importtime-output-wrapper os --format waterfall``` results in the following (reduced) output:
 ```console
 module name                | import time (us)
 -------------------------------------------------------------------------------